Curriculum Vitae

 Chairperson: Amy Weisman de Mamani, Ph.D.

-The mental health of Muslims is at-risk due to discrimination and low mental health care utilization.
-Some Muslims utilize religious/spiritual beliefs and practices to avoid facing psychological difficulties (i.e., spiritual bypass).
-We found that Muslims engaging in high levels of spiritual bypass experienced reduced benefits of adaptive religious coping, and exacerbated harm associated with maladaptive religious coping, on their mental health.
-Spiritual bypass also predicted negative help-seeking attitudes and greater self-stigma in 59 participants that were recontacted 13 months later (on average).
+- Investigated spiritual bypass (i.e., use of religious/spiritual beliefs or practices to avoid facing psychological difficulties) in Muslims.
+Results: Muslims engaging in high levels of spiritual bypass experienced reduced benefits of adaptive religious coping, and exacerbated harm associated with maladaptive religious coping, on their mental health.
+Spiritual bypass also predicted greater self-stigma and negative help-seeking attitudes in 59 recontacted (13 months later, on average) participants.

 - - -